Engineering an Urgent Redesign for America’s Healthcare System

 “I think it has a lot of growth potential, particularly given that everybody is focused on healthcare right now,” he said.
 “Also, the opportunities are not localized to any one geographic area.
 They are everywhere.
 Every city in America needs to improve its healthcare system.”

-The master of health systems management engineering will launch in spring 2021.
+The master of health systems management engineering launched in spring 2021.